Vita0818/Outposts/FORGIS_TASK.md

 - FORGIS_CONFIG.yml;
 - FORGIS_TASK.md;
 - .github/workflows;
-- any path outside Kikaria-Android;
+- any path outside Kikaria-HarmonyOS;
 - the source repository.

-You must not delete files outside Kikaria-Android.
+You must not delete files outside Kikaria-HarmonyOS.

 You must not access secrets.